Not sure how many days in Istanbul to stay? We are here to help.

 3 days in Istanbul is the optimal amount of time for tourists.
 With three days, you can dedicate one day each to the most important areas in Istanbul: Sultanahmet, Galata Tower/Taksim/Istiklal Street, and the Asian side of Istanbul.

 Your first day in Istanbul will be similar to the 1 day in Istanbul itinerary, covering the major sights of Sultanahmet.

 Day 2 should be spent exploring Taksim, Istiklal Street and Galata Tower.
 A full day in this area will allow you to not just see the sights, but enjoy some of the nice cafes and street foods in the area.
-We recommend you to pair a traditional hammam (Turkish Bath) on the morning of this day.
+We recommend you to pair a traditional hammam (Turkish Bath), one of the most famous things in Turkey, on the morning of this day.